WCRSyyc/pumpkin-matrix/README.md

 * wire_check
   * A sketch to display a simple pattern, on a single LED matrix.
 Use as a simple test that the LED matrix, MAX7219 chip, and Arduino wiring has been done correctly.
+* masinf
+  * A sketch to demonstrate using a masks to display eyeball and pupil animations